The Difference Between Supporting People and Carrying Them

 A Question Worth Sitting With

-And seeing it is usually the first step toward leading in a way that's both human and sustainable.
+That line is easy to miss.
+But once you start seeing it, you cannot unsee it.
+And seeing it is usually the first step toward leading in a way that is both human and sustainable.